wp-plugins/regular-board/readme.txt

 7. Done.

 == Changelog ==
+* 1.13.7.0  Board Width is a little more generous, with a maximum width of 800px that scales down appropriately.
+* 1.13.7.0  Regular Board Widget added to allow the easy inclusion of elements in the sidebar via widget.
+* 1.13.7.0  No longer takes control of the body background color of the page that it's on.
+* 1.13.7.0  Canonical linking wasn't behaving like it should have; this has been fixed.
+* 1.13.7.0  Floating the reply form was doing more harm than good for users with smaller screens.
 * 1.13.6.0  Thread branching/threaded comments (minor fix) Soundcloud embedding via URL (addition)
 * 1.13.6.0  No index, no follow can now be applied to only specific boards
 * 1.13.6.0  Form, if posting to a board, will retain the default board [[tag]] for ease of usability